Alaska Airlines and United cancel hundreds of flights following mid-air door blowout

 Alaska Airlines said passengers whose flights are canceled will be moved the next available flight, or they can request a change or a refund without incurring fees under a flexible travel policy.
 United said in a post on X (formerly known as Twitter) that it is working with customers to find other travel options.

-Meanwhile, the National Transportation Safety Board said the plug that was covering the unused door on the Alaska Airlines flight has been found.
+Meanwhile, the National Transportation Safety Board said the plug, a panel that was covering an unused door on the Alaska Airlines flight, has been found.
 The agency's head said the discovery could prove vital in the investigation of the cause of the blowout, which forced the Boeing 737 Max 9 to return to Portland, Oregon, minutes after takeoff.

 In a news conference Sunday night, NTSB Chair Jennifer Homendy said the plug was found near Portland in the backyard of a schoolteacher she identified only as Bob.